-69E.
 The proceeding must be conducted as a committal proceeding.

-Election if trial results
+70 Election if trial results

-- 70.(1) This section only applies if, on consideration of all the evidence adduced on the committal proceeding, the court is of the opinion that the evidence is sufficient to put the child on trial for the offence. - (2) If the child is represented by a legal practitioner, then, before ordering the child to be committed to be tried under the Justices Act 1886, section 108, the court must explain to the child and any parent of the child who is present the child's right of election mentioned in subsection (3). - (3) The child may elect- - (a) to be committed to a court of competent jurisdiction (other than a Childrens Court judge) for trial before a judge and jury; or - (b) to be committed for trial before a Childrens Court judge sitting without a jury. - (4) After the explanation, the court must then ask the child whether the child consents to being tried before a Childrens Court judge without a jury. - (5) If the child consents, the court must order the child to be committed to be tried by a Childrens Court judge.
+(1) This section only applies if, on consideration of all the evidence adduced on the committal proceeding, the court is of the opinion that the evidence is sufficient to put the child on trial for the offence.

+(2) If the child is represented by a legal practitioner, then, before ordering the child to be committed to be tried under the Justices Act 1886, section 108,45 the court must explain to the child and any parent of the child who is present the child's right of election mentioned in subsection (3).

+- (a) to be committed to a court of competent jurisdiction (other than a Childrens Court judge) for trial before a judge and jury; or - (b) to be committed for trial before a Childrens Court judge sitting without a jury.

+(4) After the explanation, the court must then ask the child whether the child consents to being tried before a Childrens Court judge without a jury.

+(5) If the child consents, the court must order the child to be committed to be tried by a Childrens Court judge.

+45 Justices Act 1886, section 108 (Procedure upon a consideration of all the evidence)

-- (6) If the child-
+(6) If the child-

-- (a) is not legally represented; or

-- (b) if legally represented-does not give the consent mentioned in subsection (5);
+- (a) is not legally represented; or - (b) if legally represented-does not give the consent mentioned in subsection (5);